rukasakurai/github-copilot-tutorial/docs/workshop.md

 # Docker build and push the album-api image to ACR
 ```

-*Copilot will generate the pipeline block by block.
+*GitHub Copilot will generate the pipeline block by block.
 Generation pipelines Yaml, you will sometimes need to jump to a new line to trigger the generation of the next block more often than with other type of code.*

 *It will often generate a task with a few errores coming from bad indentation or missing quote around a task name.
 You can easily fix these with your IDE and your developer skills :)*